 We all have a lot on the go.
 There’s the daily commute to work and school; trips to the hockey arena and soccer field; the family vacation; visits to family and friends.
 The list goes on – and then of course there’s the movement of all the goods and products we use in our daily lives.
 In fact, here in Canada, we use around 80 billion litres of gasoline, diesel and aviation fuels every year.
 The industry that refines and distributes this fuel is helping to keep Canadians on the move.

 Nationwide, refining employs 16,000 workers while distribution terminals employ over 15,000 and over 79,000 people work at retail sites.

-Canadian refiners produced almost 107 billion litres of fuel and other refined products last year and contributed $9.4 billion to our GDP.
+Canadian refiners produce around 110 billion litres of fuel and other refined products every year and contribute close to $10 billion to our GDP.